Fighting for Investors

 - Unauthorized Trading.
 Generally, an investor can have two kinds of an account, non-discretionary and discretionary.
 In a typical non-discretionary account, the broker must consult with and obtain the consent of the customer prior to making a trade in the account.
 Unauthorized trading occurs when a broker makes trades in a non-discretionary account without the consent of the customer.

 - Securities Fraud.
-Most of the claims in this list are subsets of securities fraud which is employing a device, scheme, or artifice to defraud, or obtaining money by means of untrue statements of material facts and failure to state material facts in violation of state blue sky / securities laws or federal law (Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5).
+Most of the claims in this list are subsets of securities fraud which is employing a device, scheme, or artifice to defraud, or obtaining money by means of untrue statements of material facts and failure to state material facts in violation of Washington, D.C. blue sky / securities laws or federal law (Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5).
 If a broker makes false statements to an investor or fails to advise the investor of certain important facts, the investor may be able to recover losses incurred resulting from this fraud.

-- Margin Disputes.
+- Margin Fraud.
 Margin trading involves borrowing money from the brokerage firm to purchase securities greater in value than the equity in an investor's account.
 Due to the risky nature of trading on the margin, disputes with brokers often arise as a result of significant losses.
 If a broker trades on the margin without the knowledge or consent of the investor, the investor may be able to recover the losses resulting from the fraud.

 - Ponzi Scheme Investment Scams.
 Ponzi schemes generally involve promises of high returns by salespersons over short periods of time, but in reality result in stealing from Peter to pay Paul.
 Because returns to investors in ponzi schemes are often paid out of new investment monies from new investors, the scheme will ultimately fall apart when the new investors dry up, leaving all investors often holding a worthless investment.
 Financial Advisors and their brokerage firms who sell ponzi scheme fraudulent investments may be found liable for selling unsuitable investments, securities fraud, sale of unregistered securities, failure to supervise, and other legal violations.